nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `NAME` would be the company's name, InternBuddy only allows alphanumeric characters (letters and numbers only) and spaces to represent it. <br>
   e.g. `7Eleven` is allowed but not `7-Eleven` because `-` is neither a letter nor a number.

 * `PHONE_NUMBER` is the company's phone number.
-Company phone numbers should be at least 3 digits long, does not take into account the `+` prefix and must be all numbers. e.g. `85092323`, `0122345677`
+It must be at least 3 digits long, consist only of numbers, and cannot include the `+XXX` country code prefix. e.g. `85092323`, `0122345677`

 * InternBuddy defines `EMAIL` as `local-part@domain`, where `local-part` and `domain` can only consist of alphanumeric characters as well (letters and numbers only).
 The following special characters `+ - _ .` are allowed in `local-part` but note that: